saurabhjha004/student-competence-analysis/references.md

 13. D. Brown et al. **Measuring Prompt Effectiveness: Metrics and Methods**.
 KDnuggets, 2025.
 14. Educational Data Mining Research Community. **A Library for Detecting Symptoms of Python Programming Misconceptions**.
 ITiCSE 2023.
 15. FOSSEE. **Python Screening Task 3: Evaluating Open Source Models for Student Competence Analysis**.
 Internship Documentation, 2025.

----

-*This references list provides background resources and citations for the methodologies, models, and evaluation frameworks used in this project.*